azaman321/PongGame/README.md

 Motivation:
 Tasked with a project to create a game in C# and WPF and I suddenly had an idea to create a game I used to love in my younger days.

+Monday- I created my project with wpf and made changes to my main window.
+I added a canvas as a backdrop for my game and added two rectangles to represent my paddles and an ellipse object for my ball.
+A line object was added to the canvas to split it in two.
+I found out about the line object by looking online and found out it used to be in winforms however its not in the toolbox for wpf.

+Tuesdsay- I implemented a view model class to contain properties about the different objects and provide data binding between the view and the model.
+I added a  ​INotifyPropertyChanged​ interface so I can track changes to the objects in my window.
+I also binded the view control value to properties in the view model.
+I also created a ball class to store information to the ball and created an object in the viewmodel so I can use variables from the ball class in the view model.

+Wednesday